bdgmb2/aceo-modloader/README.md

 on their [website](https://www.airportceo.com/modding/)

 `Are there any mods to try out yet?`
-In the "Releases" tab at the top of this repository, you can find a sample mod to install and play with - it changes the bus companies in the game to more realistic real-world ones.
+In the "Releases" tab at the top of this repository, you can find 2 sample mods to install and play with - one changes the bus companies in the game to more realistic real-world ones, the other doubles the fast-forward to next day speed.

 `What happens when Steam Workshop comes out?`
 It depends if Apoapsis Studios decides to create a C# modding API for their game.
 If they do, this loader